 Handy is the leading platform for connecting individuals looking for household services with top-quality, pre-screened independent service professionals.
-From home cleaning to handyman services, Handy instantly matches thousands of customers every week with trusted professionals in cities all around the world.
-With a seamless 60-second booking process, secure payment, and a 100% money-back guarantee, Handy is the easiest, most convenient way to book home services.
+From home cleaning to handyman services, Handy instantly matches thousands of customers every week with top-rated professionals in cities all around the world.
+With a seamless 60-second booking process, secure payment, and backed by the Handy Happiness Guarantee, Handy is the easiest, most convenient way to book home services.

 Oisin Hanrahan, CEO